dovvvv/dovvvv/README.md

 💡 Currently, I’m diving into the intersection of AI and Web3, building AI-powered tools at Soul Agents.
 Proud to have secured 3rd place in the Brian AI Hackathon—check out the trading repo for a glimpse of the action!

-🤝 Always open to collaboration—let’s create something amazing together!
+🤝 Always open to collaboration—let’s create something amazing together.